ncovercash/pam_py_usb/README.md

 Please note in OS X authenication windows, just press enter in the password field to log in when the correct key is attached

 # Automatic Install
-Use the .pkg inside the dmg or /build for an automatic install View the documentation for a better undersanding of what the installer actually dies
+Use the .dmg inside /release or .pkg in /pkg/build for an automatic install View the documentation for a better undersanding of what the installer actually does

 # Manual Install
 1. Compile pusb.c: